INDICATORS OF A STRONG EDUCATIONAL MUSIC PROGRAM

 The candidate should have a current license to teach music through the Utah State Board of Education.
 This assures that the candidate has pedagogical training.
 Experience solely in music performance is not always an indicator that the candidate will be successful as a music educator.

-Include other arts teachers in the interview/ screening process.
+Include other arts teachers in the interview/screening process.
 Consider those in your school and other schools in your cone-site who will work closely with the new music educator.
-Also, seek input from your District Arts Coordinator.
+Also, seek input from your district arts coordinator.

 Observe the candidate in rehearsal with students for 10–15 minutes.
 Ask the students what they think of the candidate.
 If possible, have other arts educators observe the rehearsal and have a candid discussion about how the candidate will work with their team.
 Collaboration between team members in the performing arts is critical.

-Look at the candidate’s music experience on the resume.
+Look at the candidate’s music experience on their resume.
 Evaluate the variety in their experiences.
 A wide base of music experience can be a good indicator of teaching success.
 Find out how long they have been participating in music.
 Have they had private lessons?
 Have they taught private lessons?
 Have they taught music to large ensembles?
 Do they currently perform music outside of school teaching?

 Contact the candidate’s previous administrator and former team members.
-What did they see as the candidates strengths and weaknesses?
+What did they see as the candidate's strengths and weaknesses?

 What are their philosophies?
 What are their philosophies regarding music education; classroom management and environment; music repertoire choice; festival participation; tours; collaboration with other school arts educators?
 Do these philosophies match up with the vision provided in your district, school, or team?
 Ask them about the state core music standards for their content area.
-What is their 5-year vision for the school music program?
+What is their five-year vision for the school music program?

-Check candidates references.
-For a candidate who has just graduated from college, contact their student teaching mentor-teacher and their supervising Music Education Professor.
+Check candidate's references.
+For a candidate who has just graduated from college, contact their student teaching mentor-teacher and their supervising music education professor.

 Consider these sample questions: